 Are Proof Coins A Good Investment?

-Proof coins are intended for collecting and usually carry a higher premium than regular BU (Brilliant Uncirculated) coins due to the extra effort that is put into their manufacturing process.
-That does also mean, however, that more often than not, you will be able to obtain a better price than a BU coin when reselling it.
+Proofs are specifically intended for collecting, not investment.
+They usually carry a higher premium than other coins due to the extra effort that is put into their manufacturing process.
+That also means that more often than not, you will be able to obtain a better price than a BU coin when reselling it.
+In addition, proofs from bullion coins, like American Eagle gold and silver coins, are precious metals.
+Therefore, they will always be worth, at least, their weight in silver or gold.
+Just remember that every investment involves risk to some extent.

 How do you tell if a coin is a proof?

-Proof coins are sold in a set or protective capsule and come with a Certificate of Authenticity.
-You can identify them by analyzing the mirror-like finish on the fields and the frosted look on the devices.
+Proofs are sold in a set or protective capsule and come with a Certificate of Authenticity, which describes their basic characteristics.
+Also, you can identify them by analyzing the mirror-like finish on the fields and the frosted look on the devices.
+There is a clear contrast between the reflective backdrop and the matte design impressions.
+That is called the cameo effect.

 Are Proof coins worth more?

 Overall, yes.
-Proof coins receive extra layers of polish, multiple strikes and are specially handled during the minting process.
+Proofs receive extra layers of polish and multiple strikes and are specially handled during the production process.
 This extra care and effort that is put into their making translates into higher premiums over the spot price.
-Thus, the final price will generally be higher than regular BU coins.
+Thus, the final price will generally be higher than regular BU coin types.